How Does the Government Make Money?

 The Economic Crash of 2020, brought on by the coronavirus pandemic, has led to an unprecedented amount of money being printed by the Federal Reserve.
 As of May 1, 2020, the U.S. government’s financial aid and rescue programs related to the pandemic had already surpassed the previous year’s entire budget of $4.4 trillion.
 Many economists fear that the Fed’s massive expansion of the money supply may eventually lead to runaway inflation.

 We hope you have enjoyed reading CFI’s explanation of How the Government Makes Money.
-CFI is the official provider of the global Certified Banking & Credit Analyst (CBCA)™ certification program, designed to help anyone become a world-class financial analyst.
+CFI is the official provider of the global Commercial Banking & Credit Analyst (CBCA)™ certification program, designed to help anyone become a world-class financial analyst.
 The following CFI resources will be helpful in furthering your financial education: